-LIMIT YOUR ALCOHOL CONSUMPTION
+LIMIT YOUR CONSUMPTION OF ALCOHOL AND SUGAR-SWEETENED DRINKS

 There is strong evidence to suggest that excess alcohol consumption increases your risk of developing several types of cancer, including colorectal, mouth, liver, stomach and breast cancers.
 In addition to not drinking every day, women should limit consumption to 1 drink per day, and men should not to exceed 2 drinks per day.
 As a reference, a drink is defined as 12 oz. of beer, 1.5 oz. of spirits and 5 oz. of wine.